About the Journal

 Each independent reviewer is provided with the review form.
 After providing the comments, the reviewer should choose one of the options for the reviewed paper (recommended for publication without any changes; recommended for publication after major/minor corrections; not recommended for publication).
 Authors receive anonymous feedback on their manuscripts and use it for revisions (if they are necessary).

-Peer review aims at establishing that: a submitted article is original work which has not been previously published nor is under consideration by another journal, in part or whole; the article meets all applicable standards of ethics; the paper is relevant to the journal’s aims, scope, and readership; a submitted article presents original research findings; a submitted review article offers a comprehensive critical review and evaluation of key literature sources for a given topic; and the article is methodologically and technically sound.
+Peer review aims at establishing that a submitted article is original work which has not been previously published nor is under consideration by another journal, in part or whole; the article meets all applicable standards of ethics; the paper is relevant to the journal’s aims, scope, and readership; a submitted article presents original research findings; a submitted review article offers a comprehensive critical review and evaluation of key literature sources for a given topic; and the article is methodologically and technically sound.

 If suitable, the paper is sent out for peer review.
 Unsuitable papers may be rejected without peer review at the editor’s discretion.

 After the review process is completed, the editor recommends a decision based on the reviews received.
 The editor’s decision is final.
 The author may then revise the paper and if suitable it will then be accepted for publication.
 The second round review, if needed, may take another few months.

 The reviewers are academic or professional researchers working in the field, familiar with the research literature.
 They offer their expertise voluntarily in order to assist with the improvement of quality for the suggested manuscripts.